Picture: The School of Nursing stage a Zoom session

 The Accounting and Finance department of MDX Business School have streamed online revision classes and provided online feedback and learning materials for its students.

-"This is not business as usual, it’s very unusual and these kinds of (Zoom) meetings and keeping in contact, particularly face-to-face contact, are extremely helpful," Anthony Cullen, Senior Lecturer in Law.
+"This is not business as usual, it’s very unusual and these kinds of (Zoom) meetings and keeping in contact, particularly face-to-face contact, are extremely helpful," Alessandra De Tommaso, Senior Lecturer in Law.

 Agnes Grondin, a Senior Lecturer in Accounting, has been holding online revision classes which are then uploaded to My Learning, the student virtual learning environment platform.